 In 2015, it won an Outstanding Achievement Award – Interactive Attraction, Limited Budget given out by TEA (Themed Entertainment Association), which is an international non-profit organization representing the world’s leading creators, developers, designers and producers of compelling places and experiences worldwide.

 The park is about a two-hour drive from Montreal.
 The trek takes anywhere between 40 minutes to two hours to complete, depending on your walking pace.
 It costs $14.79 for adults, $8.70 for children 6-15 and it is free for those 5 and under.
 Service fees and taxes are not included.
-It is open daily until Sept.
-4, 2016 and then only on weekends until it closes for the season Oct.
-9.
+It is open on weekends this fall as of 7 p.m. from Sept.
+18 to Oct.
+10, 2021 (Thanksgiving Monday) when it closes for the season.

 For more information, call 819-849-2331, or visit forestalumina.com.